 Primary outcome measures

-Two primary outcome measures were considered in this study: 1) the daily incidence of human non-typhoidal salmonellosis per 100,000 population in the EU, defined as the sum of the daily incidence of antibiotic-sensitive and resistant infections at the long-term non-zero steady state.
+Two primary outcome measures were considered in this study: 1) the daily incidence of human non-typhoidal human salmonellosis per 100,000 population in the EU, defined as the sum of the daily incidence of antibiotic-sensitive and resistant infections at the long-term non-zero steady state.
 This was calculated directly from model output as the daily proportion of newly infected humans multiplied by the EU population size and then scaled by 100,000 (26).
-2) The fraction of antibiotic-resistant human non-typhoidal salmonellosis (I*RHProp) (defined as IRH / (ISH+IRH) at the long-term non-zero steady state.
+2) The fraction of antibiotic-resistant human non-typhoidal salmonellosis (I*RHProp) defined as IRH / (ISH+IRH) at the long-term non-zero steady state.

 The long-term non-zero steady state of the two previously defined quantities was calculated using the “rootSolve” package.
 Although we note that it is likely that the current “real-world” dynamics of AMR are in flux due to the influence of interventions, population dynamics etc., studying it at equilibrium is a useful indication of the long-term dynamics of the AMR and where the system is heading.
 This is especially the case for resistant Salmonella spp. infections, with a short duration of infectious human carriage (1/rH), facilitating a rapid approach to equilibrium.
 This approach is also justified with temporal surveillance data suggesting the proportion of antibiotic resistance in livestock populations has stabilised at roughly constant levels in recent years (Figure S1-4).